 Banks are running scared.
 Is the Federal Reserve about to make things worse?

-The lightning collapse of three banks and financial industry rescue of a fourth has put a spotlight on the Federal Reserve's decision next week over whether to continue raising interest rates.
+The lightning collapse of three banks and financial industry rescue of a fourth has put a spotlight on the Federal Reserve's decision this week over whether to continue raising interest rates.

 Just two weeks after Fed Chair Jerome Powell suggested rates could rise even higher than previously projected in a bid to quash inflation, many analysts expect a no more than 0.25 percentage-point hike, while some experts are urging policy makers to hold the line for fear of further unsettling the banking system.